 As part of our healthy schools policy we promote healthy living.
 Children are encouraged to drink water.
-Free milk (until the age of 5) and free fruit are provided daily in our Snack Café.
+Free milk at lunch times is provided for children during their first year of school and free fruit is provided daily in our Snack Café.
+Children are encouraged to try a range of fruit and vegetables independently throughout the morning in both nursery and Reception.